 So you want to work in the TV industry?

-She has overall responsibility for the Broadcast Team within Boyce Recruitment, managing the recruitment on behalf of our TV Channels and Broadcast clients across all areas including: Presentation Scheduling, Programming, Acquisitions, Sales and Distribution, Marketing, Production, Post Production, Operations, Research, Compliance, Languages and much more.
+We manage the recruitment on behalf of our TV Channels and Broadcast clients across all areas including: Presentation Scheduling, Programming, Acquisitions, Sales and Distribution, Marketing, Production, Post Production, Operations, Research, Compliance, Languages and much more.

-Tracey’s Top tips: How to get a job in TV
+How to get a job in TV

 The competition for talent in the TV industry is huge and for many a job in TV is a “dream opportunity”.
 Unfortunately for the majority of candidates who apply to work in the broadcast sector, the chance to realise this is extremely limited.